FLUX-SE/all_docs/en_US/analyser_doc/18_System_Requirements_01_Compatibility.md

 # Compatibility
-Pure Analyzer is a 32bit application fully compatible with 32 and 64-bit operating systems.
+Pure Analyzer is a 64bit application fully compatible with 64-bit operating systems.

 ## Operating Systems

-* PC: Windows - XP, Vista, 7.
+* PC: Windows 10
-* Apple: Mac OS X versions 10.5, 10.6 and 10.7.
+* Apple: Mac OS X versions 10.12 and up (MacOS Catalina and Big Sur compliant, No official support to ARM / Silicon)

 ## Hardware IO support
 Any soundcard with a driver compliant with these standards: